jckrieg1/03-challenge-assignment/README.md

 # 03-challenge-assignment

 ## Description
-My motivation to complete this project was to practive and better my skills in HTML and CSS as well as practice building a webpage from scratch.
-I built this project to begin creating my professional portfolio.
-This project is the beginning of my work portfolio and will be updated and edited as my skills improve.
-I learned about using classes and ids, building a webpage, link fuctions, as well as pseudoclasses.
+My motivation to complete this project was to further understand JS and how all the pieces go together to create a live site.
+I built this project to practice using various JS elements such as "prompt" and "confirm".
+I learned about using fuctions and methods to in JS and practiced logical structure for coding.

 ## Table of Contents